Calabarzon: Economy

-Calabarzon is the third largest contributor to the national GDP, accounting for 17% of the gross domestic product.
+Calabarzon is the second largest contributor to the national GDP, accounting for 17% of the gross domestic product.
 The region boasts a 2.1% inflation rate, lower than the national average of 3%.
 The region has a 9.2% unemployment rate which is higher than the national average of 7%.
 Calabarzon, much like the rest of the country, is caught in the middle of being an industrial and an agricultural economy.

 Due to the region's proximity to Metro Manila, a large amount of urbanization has taken place over the years.
 Cavite and Laguna in particular are sites of manufacturing and high-tech industries, with companies like Intel and Panasonic setting up plants in the region.
 Santa Rosa, Laguna, is home to a host of semi-conductor and automotive companies such as Amkor and Toyota, while General Trias is home to Cavite's largest economic development zone, the PEC Industrial Park.

 The region still has a large agricultural base.
 As of 2002, the region had 282,700 farms, covering 588500 ha, or 36.3% of the region's total land area.
 Cavite alone has almost 70500 ha of agricultural land.
 Laguna is home to the International Rice Research Institute, which can be found within the University of the Philippines Los Baños, whose main goal is to find sustainable ways to help rice farmers.
-Batangas, meanwhile, is home to a large pineapple and coconut industry, which is used to make Barong Tagalogs and lambanog.
+Batangas, meanwhile, is home to a large pineapple and coconut industry, which is used to make barong tagalogs and lambanog.
 Quezon is the country's leader in coconut products such as coconut oil and copra.
 Quezon's towns such as Tayabas City, Mauban and Infanta are also known producers of commercialized native liqueurs such as lambanog and tuba.
 Rizal is known for its piggeries.
 Region IV-A's agricultural base, however, is slowly decreasing.
 Due to their proximity to large bodies of water, Laguna and Batangas also have sizable fishing industries.
 Taal Lake is a large source of fresh water fishes for the country.